Ocean Mixing and Stirring

 PDF

 Ledwell, J. R., M. A. Sundermeyer, E. A. Terray, L. Houghton, D. Schwartz.
-Development Cruise for Dye Experiments with Airborne LIDAR, Cruise Report for R/V F. G. Walton Smith, Cruise 0813, 7-11 September 2008.
+Development Cruise for Dye Experiments with Airborne Lidar, Cruise Report for R/V F. G. Walton Smith, Cruise 0813, 7-11 September 2008.

 PDF